Last Updated on September 9, 2018 by Natasha Amar

 To know more about the events and festivals in Valletta planned in 2018, check Valletta 2018.

 Visiting Malta?
-Here’s why you need to go to Gozo, Malta’s second largest island that is full of beautiful villages, farmhouses and spectacular bays, beaches and dive spots.
+Here are some interesting things to know before you go and why you need to go to Gozo, Malta’s second largest island that is full of beautiful villages, farmhouses and spectacular bays, beaches and dive spots.
+Read all my Malta posts here.

 I visited Malta as a guest of Malta Tourism Authority.
 All opinions, as always, are honest and independent, and I would never recommend any experience that I haven’t or wouldn’t book for myself.